-Finance Committee assists the Board in the financial planning and budgeting process of the business of the Company and the review of the business performance, mediumterm financial strategic business plan, statutory and half-year accounts.
-The members of the Committee comprise the Executive Director and Chief Executive, Assistant General Manager, Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive and Head of Accounts Department.
+Finance Committee assists the Board in the financial planning and budgeting process of the business of the Company and the review of the business performance, medium-term financial strategic business plan, statutory and half-year accounts.
+The members of the Committee comprise the ED and Chief Executive (Chairman of Finance Committee), Assistant General Manager/Alternate Chief Executive, Assistant General Manager, Business/Alternate Chief Executive and designated personnel from Finance and Control Department of PBHK.